Port Chicago disaster: Aftermath

-The Government announced on August 23, 1951, that it had settled the last in a series of lawsuits relating to the disaster, when it awarded Mrs. Sirvat Arsenian of Fresno, California, $9,700 for the death of her 26-year-old son, a merchant marine crewman killed in the blast.
+The government announced on August 23, 1951, that it had settled the last in a series of lawsuits relating to the disaster, when it awarded Sirvat Arsenian of Fresno, California, $9,700 for the death of her 26-year-old son, a merchant marine crewman killed in the blast.
 She had sought $50,000.

 A memorial ceremony was held for the victims on July 31, 1944, at Port Chicago.
 Admiral Carleton H. Wright, Commander, 12th Naval District, spoke of the unfortunate deaths and the need to keep the base operating during a time of war.
 He gave Navy and Marine Corps Medals for bravery to four officers and men who had successfully fought a fire in a rail car parked within a revetment near the pier.
 The remains of 44 of the victims were interred at Golden Gate National Cemetery.

-Wright soon began implementing a plan to have two groups of white sailors load ammunition in rotation with black sailors: one division of 100 men at Mare Island and another at Port Chicago.
-No plan was forwarded to use black officers to command the black sailors, and no plan included any form of desegregation.
+Wright soon began implementing a plan to have two groups of White sailors load ammunition in rotation with Black sailors: one division of 100 men at Mare Island and another at Port Chicago.
+No plan was forwarded to use Black officers to command the Black sailors, and no plan included any form of desegregation.
 This was the start of the Port Chicago Mutiny.
 Wright sent an incident report of this mutiny to Washington, D.C., telling his superior officers that the men's "refusal to perform the required work arises from a mass fear arising out of the Port Chicago explosion."
 Wright's report was passed to President Franklin D. Roosevelt by Secretary of the Navy James Forrestal who added his opinion that it was "mass fear" motivating the work stoppage.
-Forrestal told Roosevelt that white units of munitions loaders were to be added to the rotation "...to avoid any semblance of discrimination against negroes."
+Forrestal told Roosevelt that White units of munitions loaders were to be added to the rotation "...to avoid any semblance of discrimination against negroes."
 Roosevelt forwarded a copy to his wife Eleanor, knowing of her ongoing advocacy of civil rights for African Americans.